Glossary

 Long-term liabilities

-Mortgages and other liabilities that are expected to be held on the books for more than ten years.
+Mortgages and other liabilities that are expected to be held on the books for more than 10 years.

 Loss

-Decrease in equity as a result of business activities not a part of normal operations; reported on a net basis.
+A decrease in equity resulting from peripheral or incidental business activities outside of normal operations, reported on a net basis.

 M-commerce